konaer/We_Space/README.md

 ## About the project

 We Space is a full stack website project.
-This website is aimed at providing an online space for the SDE community to post and share their ideas about different techs.
+This website is aimed at providing a communication platform, an online space for the SDE community to post and share their ideas about different techs.Please check the demo video for detail functions.

-Please check the demo video for detail functions.
-This is a step by step full stack project, the front end framwork is Vue, and the back end framwork is Django.
-Many other techs are also used in this project, please see belwo sections for details.
+This is a step by step full stack project, the front end framework is Vue, and the back end framework is Django.
+Many other techs are also used in this project, please see below sections for details.

 ## Project modules and functions